Letting your policy auto-renew might be convenient, but it could mean leaving money on the table.

 - Losses due to the policyholder’s criminal activity.

 - Losses due to war, terrorism or nuclear catastrophe.

 What kind of home insurance do you need in Burnaby?

-Comprehensive - This type of policy covers your home and its contents against all insurable risks, like fire and wind damage.
+Comprehensive - With this type of policy, the structure of your home and your contents are Comprehensive - This type of policy covers your home and its contents against all insurable risks, like fire and wind damage.
 Comprehensive insurance offers the most coverage of all the policy types, and it’s also the most expensive.